ROLE

 Users did not fully understand where to pay for their auctions.

-Users found Arena Club’s Pop Report hard to use properly.
+Users found Arena Club’s navigation to feel clunky and chaotic.

 While designing solutions, I balanced the need to innovate for competitiveness with the importance of design consistency.
 Leveraging the existing design system, I outlined the flows for each project.

-Outlining my flows and design thinking was critical to both the team and the final solution.
+Outlining my flows and design thinking was critical in providing context and clarity to the team.

 I am not allowed to show full designs here, but if you are interested in learning more about my experience at Arena Club